-Certain of our container terminal operations for instance, those located in India and China benefit from tax "holiday" or similar awards, which exempt us from paying tax on our profits or, in the case of India, allow us to pay a reduced rate of tax on our profits, in each case, for a specified period of time but do not extend to the dividend distribution of such profits.
-In India, we also pay a significantly deducted rate of customs duties on our imports of capital goods as a result of the Export Promotion Capital Goods Scheme ("EPCG Scheme"), which reduces the customs duties on imports of capital goods on the basis that certain prescribed levels of exports are achieved.
-As a result of these tax awards, our overall tax charge is less than it would otherwise be in the absence of such awards.
+Certain of our container terminal operations for instance, those located in India and China benefit from tax "holiday" or similar awards, which exempt us from paying tax on our profits or, in the case of India, allow us to pay a reduced rate of tax on our profits.
+In India, we also pay a significantly deducted rate of customs duties on our imports of capital goods as a result of the Export Promotion Capital Goods Scheme ("EPCG Scheme"), which reduces the customs duties on imports of capital goods are result of these tax awards, our overall tax charge is less than it would otherwise be in the absence of such awards.
 The existing tax awards expire at various times between 2010 and 2018 and, upon their expiration, we will be required to pay tax on our profits at the normal rate for the relevant country.
 In addition, if we fail to meet the prescribed level of exports in India under the EPCG Scheme, we will be liable to pay the full rate of customs duties on our imports of capital goods.
 There can be no assurance that the tax awards that we currently enjoy will remain unchanged and any change in respect of one or more such awards may materially adversely affect our tax liabilities and profitability.